bborncr/AnarduinoMiniWireless-TTN-Getting-Started/README.md

 # AnarduinoMiniWireless-TTN-Getting-Started
-A guide to connecting the Anarduino MiniWireless (US915) to The Things Network using OTAA
+A guide to connecting the Anarduino MiniWireless (US915) to The Things Network using OTAA.

 ## Intro
 The Anarduino MiniWireless LoRa board consists of an ATMEGA328p microcontroller connected to a HopeRF RFM95 LoRa radio module.
 This tutorial is for the **US915** band.
 Other bands will not work using these instructions, the differences are significant.
 The IBM LMIC framework is an Arduino port of the LoRaWAN-in-C framework provided by IBM.

+The US915 LoRaWAN band is divided into 72 sub channels.
+Each gateway uses 8 of these sub channels.
+The Things Network uses sub channels 8-15.
+The example sketch demonstrates how to configure the LMIC to easily join any Things Network gateway in the US915 band.

 ### Hardware
 * Solder a 78mm length of wire to the antenna pin.